ibm-cloud-docs/satellite/monitor.md

 To understand and set up monitoring for {{site.data.keyword.openshiftshort}} clusters that run in your {{site.data.keyword.satelliteshort}} location, see the tutorials in the [{{site.data.keyword.mon_full_notm}} documentation](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-kubernetes_cluster#kubernetes_cluster).
 {: shortdesc}

 You cannot currently use the {{site.data.keyword.openshiftlong_notm}} console or the observability plug-in CLI (`ibmcloud ob`) to enable monitoring for {{site.data.keyword.satelliteshort}} clusters.
-You must manually deploy Sysdig agents to your cluster to forward metrics to {{site.data.keyword.mon_short}}.
+You must manually deploy monitoring agents to your cluster to forward metrics to {{site.data.keyword.mon_short}}.
 {: note}

 <br />